Brexit information for EU & EEA and Swiss Nationals

 Swiss nationals starting programmes from Autumn 2021 are

-If you are an EU student already enrolled on Tavistock and Portman course, Brexit will not affect on your fees.
+If you are an EU student already enrolled on Tavistock and Portman course, Brexit will not affect your fees status.
 You will be charged the Home fee amount for the duration of your course.
 If your course ends after 31 December 2020 and you have not already, you should apply for the EU Settlement Scheme.
 Please note: If you are on a course that has a second or third follow on course after it, the Home fee status will not apply to the subsequent courses only the course that you started pre-31 december 2020.

 If you are an EU student with settled or pre-settled status in the UK and will enrol on a course from September 2021 , we are waiting for the UK Government to publish the new regulations around fee level.
 As it is made available, we will update our web pages.